The evolution of Japanese culinary craftsmanship

 The birth of sushi through fermentation

-Sushi began as narezushi, an ancient technique of preserving fish in fermented rice, laying the foundation for this iconic dish.
+Sushi’s origin is narezushi, an ancient method of preserving freshwater fish in fermented rice.
+This foundational preservation process laid the groundwork for the iconic dish.

 Regional flavors